Last Updated on March 5, 2023 by Victor Queiroz

 Characteristics of the target audience

-- D2 Visa: People who have an interest and financial conditions to develop a new company or franchise in Portugal.
+• D2 Visa: People with an interest and financial conditions to develop a new company or franchise in Portugal.

-- Golden Visa: People who have the financial conditions to invest and have no interest in participating in the development and operational process of the business.
+• Golden Visa: People who have the financial conditions to invest and have no interest in participating in the development and operational process of the business.
+This is more for personal assets and investments.

-- Startup Visa: People who already have a Startup company or are planning to develop one and would like support to implement the business in Portugal.
+• Startup Visa: People who already have a startup company or plan to develop one and would like support in implementing the business in Portugal.

 By analyzing the information, we can see that each type of visa has its requirements and is intended for a diverse audience.